 Astonishingly, when it comes to hardcore cocaine use, things can get a bit ridiculous.
 Though ease of chop is naturally a requirement for all connoisseurs, this contraption may be a little much when you can just, you know, run it through a tea strainer like everyone else.

-The culture even has comedowns to a science, advising each other to wash their noses out with neti pots and saline solution, and endorsing batches that are particularly nose-friendly.
+Admittedly, their ingenuity in this hot weather has been pretty entertaining to watch.The culture even has comedowns to a science, advising each other to wash their noses out with Neti pots and saline solution, and endorsing batches that are particularly beak-friendly.
 Some also send their coke off to be tested for purity.

 With results taking weeks, however, most would rather get on it than wait, as no matter how high-minded they perceive themselves, their illusions of being artisans either hide an addiction – like, I suspect, with this guy – or ultimately the fuck-it attitude of nearly every coke user.

-Strangely, many chose not to condemn the vendor, but instead engage in conspiracy theories that seemed to provide just as much entertainment as the drug itself.
+For instance, in May a vendor dropped a batch called XXX v1 that was widely reviewed as euphoric, mellow and having legs, then a month later dropped another one called XXX v2 that made some sick, as – they claimed – it was actually speed.Strangely, many chose not to condemn the vendor, but instead engage in conspiracy theories that seemed to provide just as much entertainment as the drug itself.
 Two weeks later, XXX v3 got released, selling well, as the white line of dark net cocaine continued on down the information superhighway.@inthefruitbowl